Introduction to Magnetic Resonance Imaging

 Magnetic Resonance Imaging Clinical

 Supervised clinical experience requiring a minimum of 240 hours in a direct patient care setting.
 Students will achieve the competencies needed to successfully take the Magnetic Resonance Imaging registry examination through the American Registry of Radiologic Technologists.
-1 Credit (0 Lecture - 3 Lab) Prerequisite(s): MRI320 and MRI325 and MRI330 and MRI335 and MRI340.
+1 Credit (0 Lecture - 3 Clinical) Prerequisite(s): MRI320 and MRI325 and MRI330 and MRI335 and MRI340.
 Summer Only.